WxWatch/riot-api-libraries/README.md

 }
 ```

-## I want to include my library!
+## I Want to Include My Library!
 Awesome!
-Simply create a Pull Request that adds
+Simply create a Pull Request that adds a file with your library's configuration to the appropriate folder (if your language's folder isn't there, feel free to create it!).
+Once we verify that everything is correct, we'll merge it in and you're all set!

 ## My Library's Information is Wrong/Outdated
+It's simple to fix!
+Simply create a Pull Request that updates the configuration file for your library.
+Once we verify that everything is correct, we'll merge it in and you're all set!

 ## Troubleshooting
+For any specific issues / feature requests, you can create a Github Issue or reach out to WxWatch on the [Riot API Community Discord](https://discord.gg/uYW7qhP)

 ## Future Improvements/Suggestions
 I'd like to remove the `language` property and have the updater rely on the directory name to know the language.